 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fort Dick is worth considering.

 Fort Dick is a very ethnically-diverse town.
 The people who call Fort Dick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Dick residents report their race to be White, followed by Asian.
-Fort Dick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.97% of the town’s residents.
-Important ancestries of people in Fort Dick include English, Portuguese, German, Dutch, and Irish.
+Important ancestries of people in Fort Dick include English, Portuguese, German, Dutch, and Italian.

 The most common language spoken in Fort Dick is English.
 Other important languages spoken here include Korean and Portuguese.